-- 1. That the revenue budget proposals for services within the remit of this Committee, as set out in Appendix A, be agreed for submission to Policy and Resources Committee. - 2.
-That the capital budget proposals for services within the remit of this Committee, as set out in Appendix B, be agreed for submission to Policy and Resources Committee.
+- 1. That the revenue budget proposals for services within the remit of this Committee, as set out in Appendix A, be agreed. - 2.
+That the revenue budget proposals for services within the remit of the other Service Committees, as set out in Appendix B, be noted.

 Timetable

 Meeting Date

-Communities, Housing and Environment Committee 5 January 2021
+Policy and Resources Committee 20 January 2021

 Policy and Resources Committee 10 February 2021

 Council 24 February 2021